jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/WEF-Global-Cybersecurity-Outlook-2024.md

 prevention principles for internet services providers.
-This is an example of systemically important actors such as internet service providers working to protect the entire ecosystem, including smaller players.<sup>11</sup>
+This is an example of systemically important actors such as internet service providers working to protect the entire ecosystem, including smaller players.[^11]
 > Affordability is a critical determinant of cyber-resilience success.
-> We should therefore design risk-appropriate, affordable and
+We should therefore design risk-appropriate, affordable and
-> fit-for-use cyber-resilience architectures for large multinationals
+fit-for-use cyber-resilience architectures for large multinationals
-> and SMEs alike.
+and SMEs alike.

-<a name="12-core-drivers-of-cyber-inequity"></a>
 ### 1.2 Core drivers of cyber inequity
 Global Cybersecurity Outlook 2024
 11

-<a name="2-a-world-in-geopolitical-and-technological-transition"></a>
-# 2 A world in geopolitical
+## 2 A world in geopolitical
 and technological
 transition
 The rapid spread of generative AI and